ansible/awx/docs/docsite/rst/userguide/project-sign.rst

 5. Click **Save** when done.

 .. image:: ../common/images/credentials-gpg-details.png
+   :alt: Example GPG credential details

 This credential can now be selected in :ref:`projects <ug_projects_add>`, and content verification will automatically take place on future project syncs.

 .. image:: ../common/images/project-create-with-gpg-creds.png
+   :alt: Create project with example GPG credentials

 .. note::

   Use the project cache SCM timeout to control how often you want AWX to re-validate the signed content.
 When a project is configured to update on launch (of any job template configured to use that project), you can enable the cache timeout setting, which tells it to update after N seconds have passed since the last update.
 If validation is running too frequently, you can slow down how often project updates occur by specifying the time in the **Cache Timeout** field of the Option Details pane of the project.

   .. image:: ../common/images/project-update-launch-cache-timeout.png
+	 :alt: Checked Update Revision on Launch option with Cache Timeout value specified from the Create new project page